iomicroservices/baselink-nuxt/content/services/home-cleaning/single-visit-cleaning/carpet-cleaning.md

 You can customise your clean with specific instructions or additional rooms, and bundle carpet cleaning with other home services through BaseLink.
 Everything is handled online — just submit your request, get an instant quote, and choose a time that suits you.

 #description
 All providers on our platform are experienced, vetted, and reviewed by customers in your area.
-You’ll also be supported by our dedicated team throughout the process, so you’re never left chasing updates or confirmations.
+You'll also be supported by our dedicated team throughout the process, so you're never left chasing updates or confirmations.

 #description
 Payment is collected on the day of your clean, with any additional time billed fairly in 30-minute increments.
-It’s a transparent, hassle-free way to restore your carpets without lifting a finger.
+It's a transparent, hassle-free way to restore your carpets without lifting a finger.

 #description
 Book carpet cleaning{{$doc.location}} with BaseLink today and bring new life to your floors — clean, fresh, and expertly taken care of.